Bug report #1807

 ok I understand.
 Please if in the following weeks you'll have the chance to install qgis on a vista/linux operating system (friend?), please give it a try.
 I'll try to see if I'll manage a 64 bit installation of Vista and see if I can replicate the problems myself.

 I'll make also further test also on other 32 bit boxes other than mines, but as I already said, until now I was not able to replicate the problem(s).

 It would be extremely useful if you could post here the project file and the dataset that are in use when all these problems are popping out.

-  #8 Updated by Giovanni Manghi about 11 years ago
+#8 Updated by Giovanni Manghi over 11 years ago

 - Status changed from Open to Closed

 I really cannot make to replicate this problem, tested both 32bit (windows and linux) and 64bit (linux) installations.
 By the way the code of the legend gui changed in the last days (with many benefits).
 Please check it again when the new 1.2 version will be available (end of the month) as windows installer, then report back.
 Meanwhile I'll close this.